EgzonArifi/povio-worklog-mcp/README.md

 **Povio Guidelines:**
 > Logs are shown on invoices for clients exactly as they are, so make sure they are appropriate and descriptive.
 Write down what you accomplished for the client in a dense format and add ticket numbers or descriptions if possible.

-The tool automatically formats your commits to follow these guidelines, but always review the generated description before posting.
+The tool automatically formats your commits to follow these guidelines.
+With **AI enhancement mode**, you get even better descriptions that maximize clarity and professionalism.

 ## Getting Your Povio API Token